cvquesty/centos6-pe2016.4.15/README.md

 configuration.
 Sometimes I can "vagrant up" and the instance stands up without issue.
 Other times Virtualbox loses track of something or PE does.

+If this happens to you, run `vagrant destroy` and destroy all the instances.
+Then, run `vagrant up` again, and it usually works second time.
+Rarely, I've had to do a third, but it _has_ happened. :)

 TODO: Looking to move to Oscar or some other provisioning component in the future.

 In the rollup, I have: